How much energy self-sufficiency can Perth solar and battery achieve?

 The economics of the last 5–10% of grid imports are poor:

-- Getting from 65% to 85% self-sufficiency requires adding battery storage (~$10,000-15,000 for 10kWh) — economically justified at Perth import rates
+- Getting from 65% to 85% self-sufficiency requires adding battery storage (~$10,000-15,000 for 10kWh), and it's economically justified at Perth import rates

-The economic optimum for most Perth households is approximately 80–90% self-sufficiency — a 10kW solar + 10kWh battery system that captures the bulk of available solar, covers most evenings, and imports modest amounts on low-sun winter days without requiring an expensive second battery.
+The economic optimum for most Perth households is approximately 80–90% self-sufficiency: a 10kW solar + 10kWh battery system that captures the bulk of available solar, covers most evenings, and imports modest amounts on low-sun winter days without requiring an expensive second battery.

 Seasonal variation in Perth self-sufficiency